Out of the Storm

 “What’s wrong?”
 Heyes met her half way across the yard.

 “I stayed after school, to help the teacher with a project and the man from the telegraph office found me!”
-She held an envelope up before she leaned forward, one hand on her knee, trying to catch her breath.
+She held an envelope up before she leaned forward, one hand on her knee, trying to catch her breath from running.
 “It’s from Texas!
 It’s got to be about Uncle Jed!”

 Christina had already rushed to join them outside, Rosalyn on her hip, after hearing Lillian’s call.